Nicki Minaj: Alter egos

 With her parents frequently fighting during her childhood, Minaj lived through characters she created as a means of escape.
 She recalled that "fantasy was my reality" and her first identity was Cookie.
 She then moved on to Harajuku Barbie and, later, Nicki Minaj.
 In November 2010, Minaj assumed the alter ego Nicki Teresa, wearing a colorful headdress and calling herself "healer to her fans" during a visit to the Garden of Dreams Foundation at Fuse Studios in New York.
 She introduced another alter ego, Rosa (pronounced with an exaggerated R), to commemorate her December 2010 appearance on Lopez Tonight.

-One of Minaj's most well-known alter-egos is Roman Zolanski, who Minaj described as a "demon", a "lunatic", and a gay boy that lives inside of her.
+One of Minaj's most well-known alter-egos is Roman Zolanski, whom Minaj described as a "demon", a "lunatic", and a gay boy that lives inside of her.
 On "Roman's Revenge", Minaj and Eminem collaborated as their respective alter egos Roman and Slim Shady.
 Minaj also introduced the character of Roman's proper British mother, Martha, in "Roman's Revenge".
 In December 2023, in response to a fan inquiry on Martha ever returning, Minaj confirmed that Martha had died of old age.
 Minaj's other personas in her music include Chun-Li and Queen Sleeze.